dlouk/DALI3/README.txt

 Jun.-Prof. Dr.-Ing.
 Ulrich Römer (TU Braunschweig).
 --------------------------------------------------------------------------------

-The DALI software has been used in the studies presented in the following paper:
+The DALI software has been used in the studies presented in the following papers:

-@article{Loukrezis_2019
+@article{loukrezis2019assessing,
 author  = {Dimitrios Loukrezis and Ulrich  Römer and Herbert  De Gersem}, title   = {Assessing the performance of Leja and Clenshaw-Curtis collocation for
            computational electromagnetics with random input data},